-Fixed assets are comprised of furniture and equipment (\$14,402) and leasehold improvements (\$13,582) which are stated at cost, less accumulated depreciation.
+Fixed assets are comprised of furniture and equipment (\$8,659) and leasehold improvements (\$10,022) which are stated at cost, less accumulated depreciation.
 Depreciation of furniture and equipment is provided over the estimated useful lives of the assets (from three to seven years), and depreciation on leasehold improvements is provided over the shorter of the useful life or the lease term (up to eleven years) using the straight-line method.
 Additions, improvements and expenditures for repairs and maintenance that significantly extend the useful life of an asset are capitalized.
-Other expenditures for repairs and maintenance are charged to expense in the period incurred.